 The findings of one 2015 study suggest that breast cancer cells may stop growing and die off when exposed to frankincense oil.
 The researchers concluded that their approach is cost-effective and less time consuming than other methods.

-Similar results were found in a assessing the effects of oil from B. sacra on breast cancer cells.
+Similar results were found in a

 More research is necessary to determine whether the oil or its extract can be consistently and effectively used to treat people who have these cancers.

 If you’re interested in adding frankincense to your treatment, consult your doctor.
 They can help determine whether this is the best option for you and advise you on potential next steps.